This is the page where you can read all about Dr. Stanley. That's me.

 After breaking my leg and being unable to walk without aid or drive for almost a year, I decided to shift my professional activities from psychology to life coaching.

 I trained and was certified as a professional coach by the International Coach Certification Alliance.
-My coaching practice focuses on helping educators who are struggling with stress design and live less stressful and more balanced lives so they can experience deeper peace and greater joy.
+My coaching practice focuses on helping people who are struggling with stress design and live less stressful and more balanced lives so they can experience deeper peace and greater joy.